 death certificates and bible records.

-organizational photos and many more artifacts used to document our families diverse American experience and UGRR Abolitionist legacies.
+Organizational, church photos and many more artifacts were used to document our families diverse American experience and UGRR Abolitionist legacies.